Sovereign-Labs/amethyst/docs/spec/state.md

 we want to be able to merge the proofs by verifying that the second read matches the first write, and then discarding both in favor of the first read and the last write.

-## Proposed Solution

-Rather than verifying reads and applying writes immediately, store them in a cache-like data structure for later batch verification.
-Batches can be merged together to allow efficient verification of storage access across a large number of transactions: if two batches touch `s` and `t` items respectively, the time to merge the batches is `s + t`.

 In addition to merging batches together, the cache should support running multiple transactions (serially) against a single underlying cache.

-In other words, the cache must _not_ make any assumptions about the time at which changes will be applied.
+## Solution Overview

+Rather than verifying/applying reads and writes immediately, we propose store read/write values in a cache-like data structure for later batch verification.
+This structure will store the _first_ value read, and the _most-recent_ value written to each location.
+Assuming the correctness of the black-box EVM implementation, these two pieces of information are sufficient to all the verification of
+_all_ state accesses, and the construction of a (verified) post-state.

+Using this convention, any two caches which cover consecutive transactions can be trivially combined together.
+Simply iterate over the storage locations in the later cache and verify that (1) the first-read value for each location matches the last-written value from the earlier cache (if present) or the first-read location (if no writes to the slot had occurred in the earlier batch).
+Then, overwrite the "last-written" value from the earlier cache with the value from the later one.
+Using this technique, caches can be merged together very efficiently: if two caches contain `s` and `t` items respectively, the time to merge the batches is `t`.
+If `t` > `s`, the technique can be reversed to allow the merging to take place in `O(s)` time instead.

+To implement this solution, we simply replace the EVM's database with one which implements the aforementioned logic, fetching value from the (untrusted) prover when necessary.

 ### Data Structures